sbryngelson/group-docs/group-syllabus/figures.md

 I am not entirely sure how it works.
 I welcome recommendations on how to best do this, but I do know it is possible.

-__Other rules:__
+Other rules:
-* Do not use background colors in your visualizations, e.g., the dark blue used in Paraview.
+* __Background color:__ Do not use background colors in your visualizations, e.g., the dark blue used in Paraview.
 Instead, use a white background!
 So it blending into the document nicely.
+* __File size:__ Do not use images that are very large.
+Images bigger than roughly 10MB are too large.

 ### How to label sub-figures